-The Start implementing the Graph with monty.
-How do you know.
 Fidelity of Implementation Monitoring Plan Action Step Create an observable and measureable SMART goal to determine "successful" staff implementation of action step When will data be collected, analyzed & presented?
-Person responsible to collect and analyze data School-wide expectations and location-specific rules are posted across campus Frequency data on target behaviors will take place daily.
-Behavior specialist will do a minimum of two quality assurance checks per week.
-Refer to guarterly Click here to enter name Behavior lesson plans are being taught as written and when indicated Behavior specialist will do a minimum of two quality assurance checks per month presentation dates in 2B.
-Click here to enter name Discipline consequences and flow chart are being used by all staff as written Behavior specialist will This is the data the team will be sharing during presentations.
-Click here to enter name A reward system is being implemented for all students Click here to enter name
+Person responsible to collect and analyze data School-wide expectations and location-specific rules are posted across campus By the beginning of the school year, 100% of staff will have the CHAMPs and Pirate Rules posted within the classroom.
+Defends accordants Lisa Rodriguez Behavior lesson plans are being taught as written and when indicated By the end of first quarter, each classroom will have reviewed CHAMPs and Pirate rules on a daily basis.
+Refer to quarterly presentation dates in 2B.
+Lisa Rodriguez Discipline consequences and flow chart are being used by all staff as written By the end of first quarter, each classroom will have discussed the discipline consequences with their students.
+This is the data the team will be sharing during presentations.
+Lisa Rodriguez A reward system is being implemented for all students By the beginning of the school year, 100% of the staff will have a reward system being implemented within their classroom. presentations.
+Lisa Rodriguez